jsommers/switchyard/examples/exercises/router/router3.rst

 Switchyard testing
 ------------------

 To test your router, you can use the same formula you've used in the past::

     $ swyard -t routertests3.srpy myrouter.py

+Note that the test scenario file is *not* included in this repository but is available on request.

 Mininet ("live") testing